Worldwide race to procure ultra-cold storage and transport facilities for Covid-19 vaccine

 Meanwhile, Germany, which has recorded around 15,000 deaths and over 960,000 cases, plans to set up 60 special vaccination centres equipped with ultra-low-temperature freezers.

-Britain's Department of Health and Social Care has provided GP practices with an additional 150 million pounds (S$2.7 million) to support the vaccine roll-outs in coming months.
+Britain's Department of Health and Social Care has provided general practice clinics with an additional £150 million (S$268 million) to support the vaccine roll-outs in coming months.

 Mr Gian Gandhi, of the Unicef supply division, the world's largest buyer of vaccines, said Unicef and the World Health Organisation have installed more than 40,000 fridges to store vaccines in low-income countries, mostly Africa, in recent years, reported The Guardian.